 TIAH is on an exciting journey to become the home of skills, careers and professionalism in agriculture and horticulture.

-As industry and government support grew, the SLG became the more formal TIAH Development Board in November 2020.
+Government funding was confirmed in Defra’s Agricultural Transition Plan and the SLG became the more formal TIAH Development Board in November 2020.

-Lord Curry of Kirkharle is TIAH’s Founding President and Project Sponsor.
+Lord Curry of Kirkharle is TIAH’s Project Sponsor and Consultation Group Chair.
 David Fursdon is Board Chair.
-Janet Swadling is Project Director.

-Everyone who can benefit or support skills development in agriculture and horticulture, including:
+TIAH is aimed at everyone who can benefit from, or support, skills development in agriculture and horticulture.
+Including: